Understanding the psychology, physics and strategy behind why viewers stay — and why they leave

 This is not a trend.
 It is the central mechanism behind modern content distribution.

-This article explores retention not as a “tip” or “best practice”, but as a science: the intersection between human cognition, information load, decision theory, and platform mechanics.
+This article explores retention not as a “tip” or “best practice”, but as a science: the intersection between human cognition, information load, decision theory, and platform mechanics; our analysis of clarity and cognitive load in modern videos examines the first seconds in greater detail.

 1. The Biological Foundation: Why the Brain Quits